Vignesh1708/Jenkins/java-tomcat-maven-example/README.md

 ## How This Was Built

-1. Generate the project using a Maven archetype:
+1. Generate the new project using a Maven archetype:

    ```
    mvn archetype:generate -DarchetypeArtifactId=maven-archetype-webapp